 the colors of rococo

-Seated Young Woman, trois crayons chalk drawing, ca 1716.
+Seated Young Woman, aux trois crayons drawing.
+Black, red, and white chalk on buff paper, ca. 1716.
 From the permanent collection of the Morgan Library and Museum, New York City.
-I was so fortunate to see this in person in 2009, at the Morgan, when it exhibited among an exceptional collection of 18th-century French drawings.
-Its sensual and fluid lines seem to dance into place with the most delicate and poetic ease.
+I was so fortunate to see this exquisite drawing at the Morgan, when it exhibited in 2009, among an exceptional collection of 18th-century French drawings.
+Its sensuous and fluid lines seem to dance into place with the most delicate and poetic ease.
 Standing before Watteau’s original drawing is something I can never forget.

 marie-louise otte (contemporary)